Tryggus20/Feedback-Form/README.md

 5. The `npm run client` command will open up a new browser tab for you!

 ## Usage
-Use to get anonymous feedback from students.
+Use to get anonymous feedback from students or employees.

 ## Built With